joshbegley/nyt-latest/previous.md

 `A lower court last month found that the ads from the charity, known for its ear-worm jingle, had violated false-advertising laws.`\
 https://www.nytimes.com/2026/06/07/us/kars4kids-california-appeals-court.html

-**Tonys 2026 Live Updates: Stars Arrive on Red Carpet in Honor of Broadway’s Best**\
+**Tonys 2026 Live Updates: ‘Schmigadoon!’
+Wins Key Preshow Award as Stars Arrive on Red Carpet**\
-`A sparse musical season included a radically reconceived version of “Cats” and a “Ragtime” revival.
-Pink will host a ceremony filled with nostalgic performances.`\
+`The first awards of the night are being handed out during a preshow ceremony, with the main event starting at 8 p.m.
+Eastern time.
+Pink will host a celebration filled with nostalgic performances.`\
 https://www.nytimes.com/live/2026/06/07/theater/tony-awards-2026

 **A Voice for Ukraine’s Soldiers**\